Driving Transformative Experiences

 • Systematic, standardized and centrally administered exit interviews will provide a more confidential and comprehensive understanding of why individuals choose to leave the college and university.
 This initiative aims to not only improve upon the employee experience in their final days on campus, but more holistically inform the college as to areas of strength and areas of needed improvement.

 • Comprehensive survey assessments and exit interviews: Systematic, standardized and centrally administered exit interviews for staff and faculty, along with a coordinated climate survey of all students, faculty and staff, each have provided information to help support continuous improvement efforts in the college over the last year.
-The data are helping to inform decisions on a range of topics, such as areas for professional development attention, awareness of broader trends that drive faculty or staff separations, what leads students to opt to leave the college and more.
+The data helped inform decisions on a range of topics, such as areas for professional development attention, awareness of broader trends that drive faculty or staff separations and what leads students to opt to leave the college.

-• Academic technology: With help from a new faculty fellow, academic technology trainings and resources were offered to faculty.
-The college collaborated with the Office of Academic Technology, UT ITS and Academic Technology Council to conduct a comprehensive, nine-month evaluation of learning technologies.
-This Learning Technology Adoption Process strategically reviewed options and led to the selection of Ed Discussion and sharing of resources with faculty.~
+• Academic technology: With help from a new faculty fellow, faculty benefited from academic technology trainings and resources.
+The college collaborated with the Office of Academic Technology, UT ITS and the Academic Technology Council to conduct a comprehensive, nine-month evaluation of learning technologies (the Learning Technology Adoption Process) which led to the strategic selection of Ed Discussion as a resource for faculty.~

-• Science communication training: The college collaborated with a science-communication training organization, leveraging relationships with faculty in the Moody College, to offer three in-depth, day-long workshops to 57 faculty, graduate students and postdoctoral scientists on campus to help them development skills in discussing research topics.
+• Science communication training: The college collaborated with a science-communication training organization, leveraging relationships with faculty in the Moody College, to offer multiple in-depth, day-long workshops to nearly 60 faculty, graduate students and postdoctoral scientists to help them development skills in discussing research topics.